 Veteran/spouse/widow under 65 and able to work - income under $1,945 per month and cash assets (savings, 401K, IRA, stocks, etc.) under $3,200 per person should contact their town VSO to determine eligibility.
 The individual will be required to work with a local DET Career Center and seek employment.

 Veteran/spouse/widow temporarily disabled - A Physician's letter stating the medical diagnosis, prognosis and specifically stating the individual is unable to work and estimated duration the individual will be out of work will be required as part of the documentation.

-Veteran/spouse/widow permanently disabled (SSDI) or over 65 and on a fixed income – family income less than 200% of the Federal Poverty Level (presently $1945/mo for single individual, and $2621/mo per couple).
-Above that level can be approved with a “spend down”.
+Veteran/spouse/widow permanently disabled (SSDI) or over 65 and on a fixed income - family income less than 200% of the Federal Poverty Level (presently $,1945 per month for single individual, and $2,621 per month per couple).
+Above that level can be approved with a "spend down".

 VA Pensions are available to low income war time veterans and their widows.
 If you are eligible for Chapter 115 benefits, the VSO will assist you in filing for this VA program which will offset some of the town provided benefits, but not reduce your total monthly income.

 Annuities of $1000 twice per year are available to 100% service connected disabled veterans, widows of veterans whose death was connected to his service, and Gold Star Parents.

 Property Tax Abatements